-Current taxes comprise the expected tax payables or receivables on the taxable profits (losses) for the year and any adjustment to the tax payable or receivable in respect of previous years.
+Current taxes comprise the expected tax payables or receivables on the taxable profits (losses)

+for the year and any adjustment to the tax payable or receivable in respect of previous years.
 The amount of current tax payables or receivables are the best estimate of the tax amount expected to be paid or received that reflects uncertainly related to income tax, if any.
 It is measured using tax rates enacted or substantively enacted at the reporting date.

-Deferred taxes arise due to temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and their respective tax bases.
+Deferred tax is recognized for temporary differences between the carrying amounts of assets and liabilities and their tax bases at the reporting date.
 Deferred taxes are recognized except for the following:

-- A. temporary differences on the initial recognition of assets and liabilities in a transaction that is not a business combination and that affects neither accounting nor taxable profits (losses) at the time of the transaction; - B. temporary differences related to investments in subsidiaries, associates and joint arrangements to the extent that the Group is able to control the timing of the reversal of the temporary differences and it is probable that they will not reverse in the foreseeable future; and
+- A. the initial recognition of assets or liabilities in a transaction that is not a business combination and, at the time of the transaction, (i) affects neither accounting profit nor taxable profit(loss), and (ii) does not give rise to equal taxable and deductible temporary differences.; - B. temporary differences related to investments in subsidiaries, associates, and joint arrangements to the extent that the Group is able to control the timing of the reversal of the temporary differences and it is probable that they will not reverse in the foreseeable future; and